TheAdeo/filament-knowledge/README.md

 ---

 # Filament knowledge
-A list and guide for all kinds of 3D printing filaments
+A list and guide for all kinds of filaments usable with a FFF/FDM (Fused Filament Fabrication / Fused Deposition Modeling) 3D printer

 <details open>
 <summary><h4>Quick links to sections</h4></summary>